Featured Blog: From Reporting to Decision Support: What Executive Dashboard Get Wrong.

 These outcomes reflect a consistent focus on building analytics capabilities that persist beyond initial delivery.

-My focus is on designing repeatable structures that guide how data is requested, built, governed, and used.
+I focus on frameworks rather than individual deliverables, building repeatable structures that guide how data is requested, built, governed, and used.

-My approach typically includes:
+This approach includes:

 Decision-first framing